 Amateur Photographer verdict

 An excellent choice for first-time DSLR buyers.
-A reliable little camera that we recommend especially to beginners.
+A reliable little camera that we recommend especially to beginners, though it is getting harder to find.

 Pros